Coms-120 - Section 70302 - Small Group Communications - M. Jane Arnett

 |Professor:||M. Jane Arnett|

-I'm professor Arnett.
-I've been teaching communication classes for 44 years.
+I'm Professor Arnett.
+I've been teaching communication classes for 46 years.
 This class will develop your skills for working in group/team settings.
 We will meet online via Zoom and you will also meet as a group outside of class.
 Most the the assignments are worked on by the entire group.

 What to Expect in this Course

 This class is based on group work.
-You must complete the reading assignments, the learning exercises and quizzes based on the reading.
+You must complete the reading assignments, the learning exercises and quizzes based on the reading, found in the modules.

 Another assignment is your individual concept application paper.